unstoppabledomains/dev-docs/developer-toolkit/resolution-service/endpoints/get-records-for-a-domain.md

 GET https://unstoppabledomains.g.alchemy.com/domains/<domain name>
 ```

-The `domains` endpoint is the main endpoint to resolve Unstoppable domain names into records.
-The endpoint will return all configured resolution records in a single response.
+This endpoint returns all the resolution records configured to a domain in a single response.

 ## URL Params